ecmwf/IonBeam/docs/ionbeam-client/index.rst

         ),
     )

-``cf(name, unit)`` declares a variable whose canonical name is its CF standard name; variables under other vocabularies use ``Variable(name=..., semantics=..., unit=...)`` directly (:doc:`../dataset-schema`).
-Bump ``version`` on intentional schema changes — the server rejects a changed schema under an unchanged version.
+``cf(name, unit)`` declares a variable whose canonical name is its CF standard name.
+For other vocabularies, construct ``Variable(name=..., semantics=..., unit=...)`` directly (:doc:`../dataset-schema`).
+Increment ``version`` when changing the schema; registration rejects a changed schema that retains the previous version.

 ``IonbeamClient.ingest`` registers the dataset and streams batches for a declared time range.
-Frames from the upstream API become canonical RecordBatches with ``canonical_record_batches``, which projects each frame onto the declared schema, coerces dtypes, and stamps the schema hash the server verifies:
+Use ``canonical_record_batches`` to project upstream frames onto the declared schema, coerce data types, and attach the schema hash required by the server:

 .. code-block:: python